lionelroy/tdd-react-jest-enzyme/README.md

       })
     })

+- SUCCESS(RED)
-- SUCCESS(RED)...This test should fail because we don't have a person list implemented yet.
+- This test should fail because we don't have a person list implemented yet.
 - The first step of the process is done which was creating a test that fails.(RED)

-<h4>Create PersonList.js and write only enough of an implementation as to pass the test(GREEN).</h4>
+<h4>(GREEN)Create PersonList.js and write only enough of an implementation as to pass the test.</h4>
 <h5>Add to PersonList.js</h5>

 		export default () => {